J-F-Liu/toolbox/Tool/Rust.md

 Apply #[inline] reactively when profiling shows that a particular small function is a bottleneck.
 Consider using lto for releases.

 Inlining can also make code slower, because inlining increases the code size, blowing the instruction cache size and causing cache misses.

+## Option and Result

+First of all, don't use `unwrap()` unless you are completely sure that the value will never panic.
+In some cases, you actually want the program to panic.
+You can use `expect("foo")` to add a message to the panic, so the user actually knows what went wrong.

 ## Iterator